 After a hearty rendition of 'Moon River', MacPhisto praises the crowd's command of English, although he says he prefers Irish himself.
 He tries to order a taxi, but the woman on the phone puts him on hold and he is unable to get any further response.
 Having tried his best, MacPhisto sadly admits defeat: "I'm the last pop star, and they've hung up on me.
 Oh well."

 The old U2 Portugal fansite uploaded an article from Blitz magazine, featuring an interview with the Teletáxis operator, Ana Oliveira.
-From what I can understand (not being a Portuguese speaker!), she says that she doesn't even remember speaking to anybody in English that night.
-She explains that she works alone and has to take care of the radio and telephone simultaneously, so it is normal for her to say "Teletáxis, good evening" and ask the caller to wait, without even hearing them.
-If anyone is able to provide an accurate translation of the interview (and/or the other articles on the site from Blitz, Se7e, A Capital and Super Som), I'd be very grateful!
+If I have translated correctly, she says that she doesn't even remember speaking to anyone English that night - she works alone and has to take care of the radio and telephone simultaneously, so it is normal for her to say "Teletáxis, good evening" and ask the caller to wait, without even hearing them.
+MacPhisto is also mentioned in Portuguese reviews on the website from Blitz, Se7e, A Capital and Super Som.

 Observing that it's raining again ("So nice of you all to make us feel at home!"), MacPhisto dials a number to find out what the weather will be like tomorrow.
 He says he hopes to find a friendly voice at the other end, but only gets through to an automated recording which babbles on in Spanish.